 Pharmacists can also offer expertise on health eating, obesity and giving up smoking.

 Always read instructions carefully and consult your doctor if the illness continues or becomes more severe.

-The Minor Ailments Scheme enables patients to access treatment from their local pharmacy free of charge.
+The Pharmacy First enables patients to access treatment from their local pharmacy free of charge.

 Conditions currently covered include:

 Oral/ vaginal thrush

 The Northern Ireland Primary Eyecare Assessment and Referral Scheme (PEARS).
 It is a service provided by most Optometry Practices across N. Ireland.